-In order to conserve and enhance the creative industries and the character of the Creative District, development proposals in the Creative District shown in Map 1 should be commercial in nature (e.g. Use Class B, E, F or Sui Generis).
+In order to conserve and enhance the creative industries and the character of the Creative District, development proposals in the Creative District shown in Map 1 should be commercial in nature (e.g., Use Class B, E, F or a sui generis use that maintains the character of the area).
 Flexibility to include a proportion of residential use (Use Class C) by conversion of existing premises or new build will only be supported where:

-- i.
-They are part of mixed-use developments which make a positive contribution to the Creative District's economic vitality by providing space suitable for the jewellery and creative industries, and - ii.
+i.
+They are part of mixed-use developments which make a positive contribution to the Creative District's economic vitality by providing space suitable for the jewellery and creative industries, and ii.
 They make a positive contribution to the character and appearance of the Conservation Area and/or significance of heritage assets.

 Any residential element is supported as an 'enabler' which makes the development viable: the quantity of residential space shall be agreed on a case-by-case basis and be proportionate to the extent of the benefit.
-To maintain the commercial nature of the development and Creative District, in all cases Use Class C shall not constitute the largest use by gross internal floor area.
+To maintain the commercial nature of the development and Creative District, in all cases new development should be predominantly commercial unless and to the extent it is shown that this is not viable.